Brumelove/irrigation-system/README.md

 listener picks it up and send an email to the correspondence.
 Spring Retry template was used for retrying erros.
 The max attempt is 2 with 1 second in between those attempts.
 I could also make use of rabbitMQ retry listener if i am concerned about the expensiveness of calling the retries on the same thread as the scheduler.

+Things I can do to improve the system;
+Not allow Sensor to irrigate on rainy days(depending on the rain-to-water ratio) Use a quartz scheduler (catering for different threads) Use Resilience4j or Spring Retryable and Recover